Psychology Courses After 12th - Eligibility, Duration & Top Institutes

 BA (Hons) Psychology

-• A minimum of 55 per cent marks in class 12, in any stream.
+55 per cent marks minimum marks in class 12th, any stream.

 3 years